PennyLaneAI/qml/demos_research.rst

    :property="og:image": https://pennylane.ai/qml/_static/demos_card.png

-Explore cutting-edge research using PennyLane in the demonstrations below.
-Every demo here implements algorithms from either one or multiple papers.
-Explore a variety of different explicit use-cases for quantum machine learning in the `QML`_ section below or discover other variational quantum optimization algorithms under `Optimization`_.
+Explore cutting-edge research using PennyLane.
+The demonstrations below implement ideas from inspiring papers that investigate the training of quantum circuits.
+You can find research that targets quantum machine learning in the `QML`_ section, or discover other variational quantum optimization algorithms under `Optimization`_.

 .. raw:: html